FuelLabs/sway-applications/.docs/contributing-book/src/documentation/pull-requests/commit.md

 Once the issue has been resolved it's time to write a message that will distinguish this commit from any other.

-The commit message should be a short sentence summarizing the changes:
+The commit message should be a concise and accurate summary of the work done:

 - `Good commit message:`
-  - Fixed a conditional check in the deposit function which did not fail under condition XYZ
+  - Fixed precondition in `withdraw()` which allowed draining to occur
 - `Bad commit message:`
   - Fix
   - Fixed function
-  - Fixed assertion
+  - Fixed an assertion where a user is able to repeatedly call the `withdraw()` functions under an edge case which may lead to the contract being drained

 More information about commit messages may be found in: